dretay/usb_host/README.md

-## UsbHost: A C-based generic MAX3421E kibrary for use in uControllers ##
+## UsbHost: A C-based generic MAX3421E library for use in uControllers ##

 ### Overview ###